zerasul/mdbook_en/7controls/controls.md

 [^44]: Micro Machines 2: Turbo Tournament was a game published by Codemasters that allowed up to 4 simultaneous players.

-If you need to know more about the different controllers and how they are composed, we have left additional information in the references of this chapter.
+If you need to know more about the different controllers and how they are composed, we have left additional information at the references of this chapter.

 In this section, we are going to see some of them to comment on their characteristics, and which versions can be found.

-### 3 Buttons Controller
+### 3 Buttons Gamepad

 The best known Sega Mega Drive controller, it had a directional pad, and also 4 buttons called A, B, C, and START Button.